matlab-deep-learning/reinforcement_learning_financial_trading/README.md

 - [Financial Toolbox](https://www.mathworks.com/products/finance.html)

 ## Overview
-MATLAB R2023b has introduced a new feature that allows for multiagent reinforcement learning, whereby multiple agents interract in the same environment.
+MATLAB R2023b has introduced a new feature that allows for multiagent reinforcement learning, whereby multiple agents interact in the same environment.
 These agents can either collaborate towards a common goal or compete against each other.

 In this example, two agents compete against each other to outperform each other in trading stocks.
 They attempt to learn a better strategy that results in a higher profit than their competitor.

 These agents mimic the inherently competitive nature of trading - they fight against their foe to optimize their strategy!

 **Note that the environment is nearly identical to the Single Agent Example**.
 These agents have the same action space and observation space.
-Each agent also shares the same reward function mentioned in the Signle Agent Example, but two of the agents in this example extend this reward function as mentioned later.
+Each agent also shares the same reward function mentioned in the Single Agent Example, but two of the agents in this example extend this reward function as mentioned later.

 ## Case Study
 Define the **three** [Proximal Policy Optimization (PPO) agents](https://www.mathworks.com/help/reinforcement-learning/ug/ppo-agents.html) by defining an actor and a critic.
-These agents could be defined using the [Deep Network Designer](https://www.mathworks.com/help/deeplearning/gs/get-started-with-deep-network-designer.html), although this example defines the networks programatically.
+These agents could be defined using the [Deep Network Designer](https://www.mathworks.com/help/deeplearning/gs/get-started-with-deep-network-designer.html), although this example defines the networks programmatically.
 The network architecture for each agent follows:

 ![actor](images/Actor.png)
 ![critic](images/Critic.png)

-**Observation Space**: at each time step, each agent observes 19 different continuous values specififed in the Single Agent Example.
+**Observation Space**: at each time step, each agent observes 19 different continuous values specified in the Single Agent Example.

 **Action Space**: contains 27 possible actions, just like in the Single Agent Example.